s070s/github-dashboard/README.md

 -Toastify for User Toast messages for errors<br>

 ## Issues
-Querying Github to get results sorted by stars is not possible<br>
+I couldnt query github to get a sorted and paginated list of repositories<br>
-so i get everything and sort/paginate in the client<br>
+so i gott everything and sorted/paginated in the client<br>

 ## Time spent
 10/6 1 hour<br>